devareus/Eclectic-Token-Sniper/README.md

 	- From PairCreated events
 	- From AddLiquidityETH transactions
 	- From Telegram channels
+	- Mempool snipping of AddLiquidity transactions
 - Tokens auditing, including:
 	- Contract source verification and filtering by a configurable list of expressions
-	- Minimum liquidity amount and percentage
+	- Minimum and maximum liquidity amount and minimum percentage
 	- Very quick and efficient in-house and in-chain honeypot check, that checks if a token can be approved and sold, with configurable limits for buy and sell taxes and gas usage
 - Whitelisting of token addresses
 - Blacklisting of addresses, symbols and names
 - Stops buying tokens when the account balance is below a configurable threshold
 - Monitoring of bought tokens that supports:
+	- Profit estimation, including estimation of sell tax and gas
 	- Taking profit after reaching a certain value
-	- Setting a fixed stop loss
+	- Setting a fixed stop loss or based on the estimated drawdown
 	- Setting a trailing stop
 	- Disabling the sell of a token for a certain time after being bought
+	- Selling a token after a certain amount of time after buying
-	- Selling a token after a certain amount of time
+	- Selling a token if the trailing stop doesn't change after a certain amount of time
 	- Mempool monitoring to frontrun RemoveLiquidity transactions

 ***